olivia-frary/Data_Course_FRARY/README.md

 # 4 oh... did you spell committing wrong?
 # 5 that's embarrassing
 # 6 now I feel like I have to spellcheck everything
+# 7 running out of things to say...